agsb/f2u/docs/Notes.md

 *still lots of english errors, please correct me*

+# 10/11/2022

+- all pre-compiled compound words use direct BRANCH and ZBRANCH for jumps

+- review of all code, reduce to only 4 calls in do_spm routine

 # 07/11/2022

 - future: review of byte for size and flags.
 Size still 1 to 15, usually good for almost